-Daniela Kostova is an interdisciplinary artist who works with video, performance, photography and installation.
+Daniela Kostova is an interdisciplinary artist who works with photography, installation, video, and performance.
 Her work addresses issues of geography and cultural representation, the production and crossing of socio-cultural borders, and the uneasy process of translation and communication.

-In 2000 she received the International Art Award Onufri in Tirana, Albania.
+In 2000 Kostova won the International Art Award Onufri in Tirana, Albania.
 In 2002 she was an ArtsLink Residency fellow at the CIA, Cleveland, Ohio.
 In 2003 she was granted a Graduate Fellowship from RPI in Troy, NY where she later taught Intermediate Digital Imaging.
 In addition, Daniela curated the BioArt Initiative – art & science project of the Arts Department and the Center for Biotechnology and Interdisciplinary Studies at RPI.
-In 2011, together with Stanislava Georgieva she started Bulgarian Artists in America (BAA), a growing organization in the territory of the U.S.